Clergy Act 1640: Background

-Passage of the Act
+Passage of the act

 In 1629, Charles I dissolved Parliament, initiating the period known as Personal Rule.
 His use of arbitrary taxes, such as Ship money, was resented, not just because of the way they were levied, but how they were spent.
 Reforms to the Church of England under Archbishop Laud were viewed as covertly favouring Roman Catholic doctrines, and opposed by many of its clergy.
 In 1984, historian Patrick Collinson, described Laud as "the greatest calamity ever visited upon the English Church".

 Attempts to impose similar reforms on the Church of Scotland, or kirk, led to the 1639 and 1640 Bishops' Wars.
 Charles refused to call Parliament, crippling his army due to lack of funds; defeat resulted in a Covenanter government, which expelled bishops from the kirk.
 Shortly after the Long Parliament assembled in November 1640, it was presented with the Root and Branch petition; signed by 15,000 Londoners, this demanded the removal of bishops from the Church of England, evidence of popular opposition to Episcopacy.

 At this stage, the petition was not adopted by the Commons, although Laud was impeached, and held in the Tower of London.
 In the first few months of 1641, the Commons passed a series of constitutional measures; the Triennial Acts, abolition of the Star Chamber, and an end to levying taxes without Parliament's consent.
 Once again, the bishops ensured all three were rejected by the Lords.

 The Commons responded in June with the Bishops Exclusion Bill, removing them from the Lords, which was rejected once again.
 The outbreak of the Irish Rebellion in October 1641 raised the political temperature; during December, there were widespread riots in Westminster, led by the London apprentices, which resulted in a number of deaths.
-Suggestions that Pym and other Parliamentary leaders helped to organize these riots have not been proved, but one result was to prevent bishops attending the Lords.
+Suggestions that Pym and other Parliamentary leaders helped to organise these riots have not been proved, but one result was to prevent bishops attending the Lords.

 On 30 December, John Williams, Archbishop of York, signed a complaint along with eleven other bishops, disputing the legality of any laws passed by the Lords during their exclusion.
 This was viewed by the Commons as inviting Charles to dissolve Parliament, and all twelve were arrested on charges of treason.
 When Charles left London in January, he was accompanied by many Royalist MPs and members of the Lords.
 This gave his opponents majorities in both houses, and the bill became law in February 1642.

-Effect of Act
+Effect of act

 The Act prevented those in holy orders from exercising any temporal jurisdiction or authority after the 5 February 1641 O.S.; this extended to taking a seat in Parliament or the Privy Council.
 Any acts carried out with such authority after that date by a member of the clergy were to be considered void.

 In 1649, the House of Lords was abolished by the Protectorate, then restored when Charles II returned in 1660; bishops were not readmitted until the 1661 Clergy Act.